dlcs/protagonist/docs/rfcs/022-stub-assets.md

 * `/customers/{customer}/allImages`
 * `/customers/{customer}/spaces/{space}/images`

-For bulk reading of adjuncts there are 2 options:

-#### "Include" parameter

-Extend the query syntax to support an `includes` property - this would include inline adjuncts with each asset.
-E.g. `/customer/99/allImages?q={{\"manifests\":[\"whatever\"]}}&include=adjuncts`.
+For bulk reading of adjuncts we should support an `include` parameter for assetQuery syntax, rather than introducing new endpoints.
+This would include inline adjuncts with each asset.
+E.g. `/customers/99/allImages?q={{\"manifests\":[\"whatever\"]}}&include=adjuncts`.

 * Pro: Single query can fetch all assets and associated adjuncts.
 * Pro: For IIIF-Presentation specifically, we are already making this request to get all assets for a manifest.
 Adding a simple include would allow us to fetch everything in one.
 * Con: The returned Image Hydra model has an existing "adjuncts" property, which is normally a URI but this would involve it being a collection of adjuncts.
+This is valid for json+ld, but may present some serialisation challenges.
 * Con: It won't be possible to query for adjuncts only.

-#### Adjunct Specific

-Have an alternative endpoint that supports querying for adjuncts, `/customers/{customer}/allAdjuncts` or `/customers/{customer}/allImages/adjuncts`

-* Pro: Would return Hydra collection of Adjuncts.
-* Pro: Avoids above issue with Hydra model changes.
-* Pro: Allow querying on adjunct types, although this may be of limited use.
-E.g. `?q={{\"iiifLink\":[\"seeAlso\"]}}`
-* Con: We would want to query on parent asset properties, would the syntax need to differ?
-E.g. `?q={{\"asset.manifests\":[\"whatever\"]}}` to indicate this is the parent Asset property.
-This would only make sense if we wanted to allow filtering by both asset and adjunct specific values.

 ### Bulk Writing

 `POST /customers/{c}/spaces/{s}/images/{i}/adjuncts` allows bulk adding of adjuncts to a single asset.
-Could we have an alternative endpoint that would allow adding adjuncts to multiple assets at once?
+We need an alternative endpoint that would allow adding adjuncts to multiple assets at once.
 This is akin to how a batch can be created for images in multiple different spaces.

-One suggestion would be to `POST /customers/{{customerId}}/adjunct/queue`.
-Which would create an adjunct batch, similar to asset batch.
-This would have the same behaviour of an adjunct batch but wouldn't set an `adjunct.batch` property - everything would be managed like the new `BatchAssets` table introduced in [#491](https://github.com/dlcs/protagonist/issues/491).
+One suggestion would be to use `POST /customers/{{customerId}}/adjunctQueue`, which would create an adjunct batch, similar to an asset batch.
+This would have the same behaviour as an asset batch but wouldn't set an `adjunct.batch` property - everything would be managed like the new `BatchAssets` table introduced in [#491](https://github.com/dlcs/protagonist/issues/491).

 > [!NOTE]
-> Unsure of URL structure below, `/adjunct/queue/` feels cumbersome `/adjunct-queue/` or something different?
+> `adjunctQueue` is suggested as a new resource.
+This keeps it consistent with how `queue` is used.
 >
-> Alternatively should we reuse same endpoint as we have now (create a batch of _things_ with different handling for assets and adjuncts).
+> `adjunctQueue` is a queue for adjuncts, creating batches of adjuncts.
+>
+> `queue` is a queue for assets, creating batches of assets.

 This would have the same behaviour as an asset batch:
 * Raise notification on completion
-* GET all batches (equivalent of `/customers/{c}/queue/batches`)
+* GET all batches `/customers/{c}/adjunctQueue/batches` (equivalent of `/customers/{c}/queue/batches`)
-* GET batch details (equivalent of `/customers/{c}/queue/batches/{id}`)
+* GET batch details `/customers/{c}/adjunctQueue/batches/{id}` (equivalent of `/customers/{c}/queue/batches/{id}`)
-* GET batch images (equivalent of `/customers/{c}/queue/batches/{id}/images`)
+* GET batch adjuncts `/customers/{c}/adjunctQueue/batches/{id}/adjuncts` (equivalent of `/customers/{c}/queue/batches/{id}/assets`)
-* POST add batch (equivalent of `/customers/{c}/queue`)
+* POST add batch `/customers/{c}/adjunctQueue` (equivalent of `/customers/{c}/queue`)

 I don't think we would need all the functionality of batches immediately - no priority batches or recent/active batch endpoints.

 > [!NOTE]
 > What `@type` would this be? `vocab:Batch` has `"*Images"` properties that are not relevant to adjuncts.
 >
-> While there is a lot of shared properties, it is a different object. `vocab:AdjunctBatch` perhaps?
+> While there are a lot of shared properties, it is a different object. `vocab:AdjunctBatch` perhaps?

 ### Bulk Deleting

 Support bulk delete operations, similar to current POST `/customers/{customerId}/deleteImages`.
+Suggested endpoint is `/customers/{customerId}/deleteAdjuncts`, similar to the asset equivalent this will accept a list of `id` values.

 ## `manifests` Property

-Rename `manifests` column/property to `scopes`. `manifests` is to prescriptive for use, it can also be collections too. `scopes` keeps options for reuse open in the future.
-To fully make this change there will be changes to NQs to support `scopes` parameter, PATCH `/customers/{customerId}/allImages`, update `assetQuery` syntax etc.

-The `scopes` parameter is an internal use list of associated references.
+Rename `manifests` column/property to `scopes`. `manifests` is too prescriptive for use, it can also be Collections. `scopes` keeps options for reuse open in the future.
+To fully make this change there will be changes to NQs to support `scopes` parameter, PATCH `/customers/{customerId}/allImages`, update `assetQuery` syntax etc. The `scopes` parameter is an internal use list of associated references.

 We will also introduce a `usedBy` property.
-This renders full URLs to all associated Manifests and Collections that contain this Asset.
+This renders full URLs to all associated Manifests and Collections that contain this asset and is for public consumption.

 ## Alternative Options

 This section is a record of some alternative approaches that were disregarded.

+### Bulk Reading

+Have an alternative endpoint that supports querying for adjuncts, `/customers/{customer}/allAdjuncts` or `/customers/{customer}/allImages/adjuncts`

+* Pro: Would return Hydra collection of Adjuncts.
+* Pro: Avoids above issue with Hydra model changes.
+* Pro: Allows querying on adjunct types, although this may be of limited use.
+E.g. `?q={{\"iiifLink\":[\"seeAlso\"]}}`
+* Con: We would want to query on parent asset properties, would the syntax need to differ?
+E.g. `?q={{\"asset.manifests\":[\"whatever\"]}}` to indicate this is the parent Asset property.
+This would only make sense if we wanted to allow filtering by both asset and adjunct specific values.

 ### Bulk Writing